MaxParadiz/MOT/README.md

 Use chmod +x animate.py and chmod +x setup_view.py to allow these scripts to be executed.

-Running #MOT/animate.py will create an animation of the HOMO -> LUMO molecular orbital transition.
+Running python $MOT/animate.py will create an animation of the HOMO -> LUMO molecular orbital transition.

 This set of scripts has been tested using the following setup: